la-ots/pelican/README.md

 - Margins
 - Padding

-An example of this is seen in a snippet of the Alerts’ SCSS rule:
+An example of this is seen in a snippet of the Alerts’ SCSS file, `_alert.scss`:
 ```scss
 .alert {
   ...